WebAssembly/wasi-keyvalue/keyvalue.md

 Read bytes from a stream.

-This function returns a list of bytes containing the data that was read, along with a bool indicating whether the end of the stream was reached.
+This function returns a list of bytes containing the data that was read, along with a `stream-status` which indicates whether the end of the stream was reached.
 The returned list will contain up to `len` bytes; it may return fewer than requested, but not more.

 Once a stream has reached the end, subsequent calls to read or `skip` will always report end-of-stream rather than producing more